HaLamUs/rust-tour/rust-lifetimes/README.md

 `string2.as_str()` is string slice

-`-> &str {` it's ambiguous, because x or y have different lifetimes and the fn can be called in many places so many lifetimes To solve we need to know correct lifetime that is returned --> Generic lifetime
+`-> &str ` it's ambiguous, because x or y have different lifetimes and the `fn` can be called in many places so many lifetimes

+To solve we need to know correct lifetime that is returned --> Generic lifetime

 ## Fix